jayballz69/likamaballz/.history/AI_CODING_BASELINE_RULES_20250513152349.md

 # AI_CODING_BASELINE_RULES

 ### How to Read This Guide
-This document uses RFC 2119 keywords (MUST, SHOULD, MUST NOT, MAY) to indicate rule priorities.¹
+This document uses RFC 2119 keywords (MUST, SHOULD, MUST NOT, MAY) to indicate rule priorities.
-Any deviation from a MUST-level rule must follow **Section 28: Handling Exceptions and Deviations to These Rules**.
+Any deviation from a MUST-level rule must follow Section X: Handling Exceptions and Deviations.

 ## Table of Contents
 1. [Configuration Consistency](#1-configuration-consistency)